joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 #### The consequences for not knowing God

->Hosea 4:6 (CSB) My people are destroyed for lack of knowledge.
+>Hosea 4:6 My people are destroyed for lack of knowledge.
 Because you have rejected knowledge,
 I will reject you from serving as my priest.
 Since you have forgotten the law of your God,
 I will also forget your sons.

->Isaiah 5:13 (CSB) Therefore my people will go into exile because they lack knowledge;
+>Isaiah 5:13 Therefore my people will go into exile because they lack knowledge;
 her dignitaries are starving,
 and her masses are parched with thirst.

 #### What are we to do

->Malachi 2:7 (CSB) For the lips of a priest should guard knowledge, and people should desire instruction from his mouth, because he is the messenger of the LORD of Armies.
+>Malachi 2:7 For the lips of a priest should guard knowledge, and people should desire instruction from his mouth, because he is the messenger of the LORD of Armies.

->1 Peter 2:9a (CSB) But you are a chosen race, a royal priesthood, a holy nation, a people for his possession,
+>1 Peter 2:9a But you are a chosen race, a royal priesthood, a holy nation, a people for his possession,

 ### We are to proclaim the gospel of God